src-d/blog/content/upcoming/enry.md

 *enry*'s default classifier implementation is a [bayesian classifier](https://en.wikipedia.org/wiki/Bayes_classifier) which is like the one *linguist* uses.
 It assigns scores to the candidates regarding its probability, with the highest score assigned to the most likely candidate.

 By the way, strategies have a `GetLanguage-` version too that returns only a language and a boolean to indicate the sureness of this result.
-The returned boolean value is set either to true if there is only one possible language detected or to false otherwise.
+The returned boolean value is set either to true, if there is only one possible language detected or, to false otherwise.

 You can use this functions independently for whatever you want.